-The payments will be made according to the deliverables stated in Section 2 (the Specification of Requirements) within the Procurement Specific Requirements part of the Bidder Pack.
+The Contract is to be awarded as a fixed price and payments will be made according to the deliverables stated in Section 2 (the Specification of Requirements) within the Procurement Specific Requirements part of the Bidder Pack.

 The Commercial Pricing Schedule sets out the level of pricing information required for the Tender.
 The Authority may request a detailed breakdown of any pricing submitted as part of a Tender clarification sought by the Authority.